-Rudnik, a sizable village in Lesser Poland, is situated approximately 7 km from Myslenice and 25 km from Krakow.
+Rudnik, a sizable village in Lesser Poland, is situated approximately 7 km from Myslenice and 25 km from Krakow, that is why it is strongly recommended to take a tour to Krakow when you are paying visit to Myslenice.
 The location ensures easy access to all the “big city life activities”, yet at the same time provides typical village tranquillity.
 It is also a good place to hold wedding banquets or conferences.

 Rudnik is not a typical tourist resort frequented by leisure travellers.
 It is more of a destination for businessmen on their way to Krakow.
 Another group of visitors is the young couples holding their wedding parties in local hotels.
 As a result, Rudnik’s facilities for tourists are not very rich and diversified.
 However, since the village is well located and close to Myslenice and Krakow, you won’t be bored here.